turing-club/info/intro-to-shells.md

 Congratulations!
 You can now safely code within this environment.

 ---
+### Windows:

-**Windows**: The first step is to install Python, a programming language that's used a lot in computer science, biology, and statistics.
+The first step is to install Python, a programming language that's used a lot in computer science, biology, and statistics.
 To get Python, go to [the Python website](https://www.python.org/downloads/release/python-363/), scroll to the bottom, and click on "Windows x86 executable installer".
 Then install Python as you would install any other app.

 Once that's finished, search (in the Start menu or through Cortana) for an app called **PowerShell**.
 Start it up!